WPTO: Split programming

 In 1988, WPTD moved to new studios in the Transportation Center in downtown Dayton.
 The new studios also helped lay the groundwork for providing separate programming from WPTD and WPTO.
 Over a year between late 1986 and late 1987, fewer than 10 programs were aired separately on one station or the other.
 However, it was not until transmitter improvements at both Dayton and Oxford created services with signal overlap that this vision was deemed feasible.
-This eventually came to pass on July 1, 1992, when WPTO began airing a secondary lineup of primarily instructional and educational programs as well as documentaries, as well as rebroadcasts of key PBS shows in different time periods.
+This eventually came to pass on July 1, 1992, when WPTO began airing a secondary lineup of primarily instructional and educational programs as well as documentaries and rebroadcasts of key PBS shows in different time periods.
 WPTO was added to the major cable systems in Cincinnati and Dayton in 1993.
 WPTO's program lineup also included international shows from Britain and Japan.

+Since 2000

 In 2000, the ThinkTV stations and WCET began sharing a senior executive, Scott Elliott, who had previously only worked at WCET.
 While the employee-sharing did not represent a merger, it paved the way for further collaboration between the public broadcasters, who had talked four times in 25 years about merging.
 On October 31, 2008, Greater Dayton Public Television and the Greater Cincinnati Television Educational Foundation (CET), owner of WCET, announced plans to merge their resources into one non-profit organization serving all of Southwest Ohio while maintaining separate identities.
 In May 2009, after two years of discussions, Public Media Connect was formed as a merger of the two groups, with each continuing as local nonprofits and subsidiaries.
 The merger resulted in the July 2010 transfer of WCET's master control operations to ThinkTV's facilities in Dayton.